gaehlerm/SoftwareEngineering/README.md

 Of course, this can be avoided using the final keyword in some programming languages.
 But it is just another example, why in my opinion inheritance should be avoided.
 As I said, there is just too much that can go wrong with inheritance.

-In inheritance the derived class inherits all the functions from the base class.
+In inheritance, the derived class inherits all the functions from the base class.
 This might be more than what is actually required.
 The interface of the derived class is bigger than it has to be.
-This is bad.
+This is bad as it violates the Interface Segregation Principle, see chapter //?.
 Having to write tests for unused functions in the interface is only one of the problems.

 ## Advantages of Inheritance

 ### Code reuse

 The biggest advantage of inheritance is certainly code reuse.
 You may define a function in a base class and reues it in several derived classes.
 This saves you from repeating yourself.

-On the other hand, you can usually also write a function with the corresponding functionality and reuse that one.
+On the other hand, you can usually also use composition or write functions with the corresponding functionality and reuse them.
 In most cases this works out just fine as well.

-## Interfaces in C++
+## Interfaces

 In C++, you have to use inheritance for defining interfaces.
 There’s no way around it.
 It's an old language.
 Just make sure the base class is purely abstract, use smart pointers and don’t use inheritance anywhere else.
 This way you should be save.
 When I write that you shouldn’t use inheritance, this is the one and only exception.

 ## Conclusions

 You don’t gain much by using inheritance.
-Using composition is a perfectly viable alternative.
-If your code looks messy as you start using composition instead of inheritance you wrote messy code all along.
+Using composition is in most cases a perfectly viable alternative.
+If your code looks messy as you start using composition instead of inheritance you probably wrote messy code all along.
 You just didn’t see it because the inheritance was hiding it.
 Which is another bad thing.

 There are also some more esoteric things, for example friend classes.
 At first sight, friend classes look like a good idea as it makes writing code easier.
 However, on the long term this has similar issues as making private variables public.
-It results in bad code that is not properly encapsulated.
+In most cases it results in bad code that is not properly encapsulated.
 Just ignore friend classes and similar things and never look back.
-There are very few cases where friend classes are really useful. // cite google style guide.
+There are very few cases where friend classes are really useful. // cite https://google.github.io/styleguide/cppguide.html#Friends .
 Write your code in the most common way possible and only consider something else if it really improves your code.

 # 10. Testing